scoop263/BashExamples/README.md

-This is a quick tutorial on how to use coding-esque techniques inorder to create automation of terminal commands so lets get down to the basics!
+This is a quick tutorial on how to use coding-esque techniques in order to create automation of terminal commands so lets get down to the basics!

-Believe it or not but if you are relatively comfortable with terminal commands you already have the core fundamentals of scripting but the only thing you are missing is regex, loops, if statements, variable substitution, arrays functions.
+Believe it or not but if you are relatively comfortable with terminal commands you already have the tough part taken care of, the part you need to work on is the notorious coding part.
+These are If Statements, Functions, Arrays, Variables, Variable Substitution, Loops, and regex.
+Now these are the core fundaments of any coding language.

 These tools allow you to create a more robust script.